pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-connext.md

 1. Navigate to the [Connext bridge](https://testnet.bridge.connext.network/MATIC-from-polygon-to-linea?symbol=MATIC)
 1. Connect your wallet and change to the Mumbai test network
-1. Make sure the "From" chain is Polygon, the "To" chain is Linea, and the desired token is MATIC and nextMATIC
+1. Make sure the "From" chain is Polygon, the "To" chain is PepeSync, and the desired token is MATIC and nextMATIC
 1. Put the desired amount in the "Send" field.
 Make sure you have enough MATIC to cover the gas fee.
 1. Click on Send
 1. Confirm the transaction in the MetaMask pop up